Frequently Asked Questions

 Pack waterproof layers (base layer, fleece, waterproof jacket), waterproof hiking boots, ice cleats, warm gloves, and a hat.
 Pool House Lodge provides towels, toiletries, and kitchen supplies — you do not need to bring those.
 See our January packing guide for a full list.

 Ash Cave has the only fully paved, ADA-accessible trail in the Hocking Hills State Park system.
-The 0.3-mile paved path leads directly to the large cave recess and waterfall.
-It is the best option for guests in wheelchairs or with limited mobility.
-Cedar Falls has a partially paved trail but is not fully accessible throughout.
+The 0.3-mile paved path leads directly to the cave recess and is suitable for wheelchairs and strollers.
+See our wheelchair accessibility page for full details on the property and local trails.